 Nearly everyone finds turtles around their home each year.
 If you put scraps out in the same place every day, the turtle will show up for breakfast almost every morning during the summer.
 If you decide to keep one for a while, make sure that they have a place to sun, and a place to get out of the sun.
 A water dish sunk into the ground so that they can crawl in and sit in it is a good idea.
 A pen in the yard is usually the best place.
 Turtles love vegetables and fruit, tomatoes and melon rinds.
 They also need protein.
 Canned dog food should be fed to them first, with the vegetables for dessert.
-Do not keep them after Labor Day.
+Do not keep them.
+FOR MORE THAN A MONTH WITHOUT THE ADVICE OF A VET?